'Had I been the fittest guy, I would’ve...': Former Pakistan pacer Shoaib Akhtar makes big claim

 Shoaib Akhtar had an action-packed career, full of ups and downs, and ended with a total of 444 international wickets from 46 Tests, 163 ODIs and 15 T20Is.
 He remains vocal on various aspects of the game to date and recently made a big claim.

 Pakistan has produced some big names in world cricket, especially in the pace department.
-Shoaib Akhtar is also one of the most popular names in the cricketing fraternity who won Pakistan several games with his pace and bounce.
+Shoaib Akhtar is one of the most popular names in the cricketing fraternity who helped Pakistan win several games with his pace and bounce.
 During his playing days, he troubled many batters and had intense face-offs with some iconic players such as Sachin Tendulkar, Brian Lara, Steve Waugh, etc.

+Akhtar had an action-packed career, full of ups and downs, and ended with a total of 444 international wickets from 46 Tests, 163 ODIs and 15 T20Is.
+He remains vocal on various aspects of the game to date and recently made a big claim.

 Also read: 'No logic in comparing my performances until...': Rishabh Pant defends his white-ball record with blunt reply

-On England returning to Pakistan after 17 years, Akhtar stated, "It’s fantastic that England are coming back with a strong side for a fully-fledged series.
+On England returning to Pakistan after 17 years, Akhtar stated, "It’s fantastic that England are coming back with a strong side for a full-fledged series.
 It’s been a long 17 years since they played Test cricket in Pakistan back in 2005 … their confidence was skyrocketing but I soon put paid to that!"
-At that time, Akhtart wreaked havoc and accounted for 17 wickets in three Tests, which Pakistan won 2-0.
+At that time, Akhtart wreaked havoc and accounted for 17 wickets in three Tests, and Pakistan won the series 2-0.

 England's tour of Pakistan is set to kickoff on December 01 with the three-match Test series opener in Rawalpindi.
 However, with over a dozen of English players unwell due to some virus, the tour opener might be postponed by a day or two.
 A final decision will be out soon.